 Mindset: Retirement as Multi-Decade Wealth Transfer

-For incorporated owners, retirement isn't a single event—it's a multi-decade process of transitioning wealth from your corporation to your personal accounts, and eventually to the next generation.
+For incorporated owners, retirement isn't a single event: it's a multi-decade process of transitioning wealth from your corporation to your personal accounts, and eventually to the next generation.
 This requires thinking beyond traditional pension planning to coordinate corporate cash, personal investments, and insurance structures.

 The "dynasty-first" approach means asking: How do we structure withdrawals to minimize lifetime tax?
-How do we maintain corporate wealth for estate planning while funding personal lifestyle?
+How do we maintain corporate wealth for estate strategies while funding personal lifestyle?
 How do we pass the business and accumulated wealth to the next generation efficiently?

 Mechanics: How Retirement Works for Incorporated Owners